Have you noticed a “Your Organization’s Data Cannot Be Pasted Here” error?

 These are all ways the Intune software can stop users from copying and pasting data into the Microsoft Outlook client.
 Some people snap screenshots when they are using Microsoft Outlook.

-Once the device has been registered on the corporate Intune policy, end users like us don’t have much power to fix this problem.
-Your company probably told you about this policy so you wouldn’t copy or leak business data when you set up Outlook, OneDrive, or other Office programs with company email credentials.
-This would have been done to protect corporate data from being copied or leaked.
+Once the device has been registered on the corporate Intune policy, end users don’t have much power to fix this problem.
+Your company has probably created this policy so you wouldn’t copy or leak business data when you set up Outlook, OneDrive, or other Office programs with company email credentials.

-In the next section, we’ll walk you through several simple solutions to the “Your Organization’s Data Cannot be Pasted Here” issue.
+In the next section, I’ll walk you through several simple solutions to the “Your Organization’s Data Cannot be Pasted Here” issue.

 Step-by-step fix using the reconfiguration of Microsoft Intune Policy in Outlook

-If you could not cut, copy, or paste data because it was stored in Microsoft Intune, follow these steps to get it back.
+If you could not cut, copy, or paste data because it was restricted by Microsoft Intune, follow these steps to get it back.

 After you have finished doing so, you should now be able to copy data across applications.
 Your ability to do so will rely on how you previously adjusted your policy’s setup.
 If you developed a new policy inside Microsoft Intune, you would be required to delegate it.
 In addition, if you are still experiencing the same issue, you should check to see whether the app has received the most recent update.

-In order to fix the problem, you will need to update your Office suite manually.
-Data cannot be placed in this location because your device is running an older version.
+Another fix to the problem is to update your Office suite manually.
+An organization’s policy may prevent you from pasting data into/from older versions of Office suite.
 You may eliminate this possibility by doing a manual update of Office.
-You should do it on your Windows 11/10 desktop computer and your iOS or Android mobile device.
+You can do it on your Windows 11/10 desktop computer and your iOS or Android mobile device.

-Make the necessary changes, and then save the document
+#3.
+Make some changes, and then save the document

-In order to resolve the issue with the error, make certain changes to a new file.
+To resolve the error, make certain changes to a new file.
 For instance, open a brand-new spreadsheet in Excel.
-Enter some text into one of the cells, and after that, fill in the empty spaces with the appropriate color.
-Following that, you should hit the back arrow.
+Enter some text into one of the cells, and thereafter, fill in some empty cells with any color.
+Following that, you should hit the window close button.
 Select “Yes” when prompted to confirm that you wish to save the file.

-Examine the file that you have just saved.
+Examine the file that you have just saved and see if the changes are made.
 It will help to determine whether it is possible to now copy and paste the data from your organization into it.
 If the issue is still occurring, you should save your work.
 Leave the software, and wait thirty seconds.
-Make an effort to copy and paste your information into the problematic file.
+Try to copy and paste your information into the problematic file.